 Volunteering at Birmingham Museum and Art Gallery

-If you visit the galleries you’ll probably spot some incredibly friendly volunteers kitted out in white t-shirts talking to the public about our collections and directing people around the museum.
-These are our Gallery Interpreters and they are a wonderful team who help to make sure all our visitors have the best possible time with us.
+If you visit the galleries you’ll probably spot our Gallery Interpreters talking to the public about our collections and directing people around the museum, this wonderful team help to make sure all our visitors have the best possible time with us.
 Our Activities Assistants are also on hand in the holidays to engage visitors with object handling and craft activities.
 Read about Samina’s volunteering experience in her Summer Activities Assistant case study (PDF).

-This is just a snapshot of the volunteering roles we have and the scope of volunteering at the Museum and Art Gallery is huge, from our Art Librarians to Conservation Assistants, we have amazing volunteers doing varied and interesting work.
+This is just a snapshot of the volunteering roles we have and the scope of volunteering at the Museum and Art Gallery is huge.
+We are extremely grateful to have amazing volunteers doing varied and interesting work.

 If you are interested in volunteering for Birmingham Museums then take a look at the current volunteer opportunities we have available across all our sites.